Drifting by car, an adrenaline-pumping maneuver for true professionals

 What to eat in Monza: tips for a tourism of taste

-Holidays in Italy are also opportunities for food and wine tours in the typical dishes that each area jealously guards.
+There are many typical dishes to eat in Monza, from risotto with the famous luganega sausage to cassoeula, from panmoijaa to San Gerardo bread.
+All expressions of the main characteristics of Brianza cuisine: flavor and simplicity.
+Holidays in Italy are also opportunities for food and wine tours of the typical dishes that each area jealously guards.
 Monza is no exception to this rule.
 Treating yourself to a few days in the Lombard city, therefore, also means being able to taste Brianza cuisine , made of simple ingredients and genuine flavors.
 Whether you choose to have lunch in a spartan trattoria or to dine in an elegant restaurant, you must keep in mind the list of Monza dishes that are worth trying at least once.
-Here is a short guide to find out what to eat typical in Monza .
+Here is a short guide to discover what to eat typically in Monza .

 Visit Monza with the city passport